20A31A0585/FRT_Project/README.md

 # FRT_Project
-FRT_Project is a website on Holistic Wellness of seniors in lifestyle domain.
+ We have created  a website on Holistic Wellness of seniors in lifestyle domain.This website provides lots of information about senior friendly exercises,Dietary guidelines and many more things.